 No fish and chips is complete without mushy peas and tartar sauce.
 I was lucky to spot some mushy peas in the British section of my local grocery store a little while back, so of course had to grab some.
 It was one of the things that made me crave good ole British Fish and Chips, as although we have fish and chips shops here in Canada they don't have all those perfect components that you need to make this meal complete.

-The tartar sauce is so easy to make in your own home, low syn.
+The tartar sauce is so easy to make low calorie in your own home.
 I use yoghurt, low fat mayo, dill, lemon zest, pickles, shallots and that's pretty much it, it taste so fresh and is great with the crispy coated fish.